peterjc/picobio/assembly_comparison/README.rst

 figures suitable for most bacterial genomes or plasmids, but linear diagrams are also possible.

-I intend to add another example with some inversions to better explain this.
 However, the central track is the reference genome drawn as a full circle in dark grey, with any annotated genes shown in pale blue.